se-edu/se-book/uml/sequenceDiagrams/basics/introduction/outcomes.md

-:trophy: Can create sequence diagrams with basic notation :one:
+:trophy: Can interpret sequence diagrams with basic notation :one: